Migrate data with Object Storage

 Note

-Migrate data from the outside to the Object Storage
+Migrate data from outside to Object Storage

-Because the object Storage of the NAVER Cloud Platform is compatible with AWS S3, you can use AWS CLI without changes.
-For more information, see the Object Storage CLI Usage Guide.
+Because Object Storage of the NAVER Cloud Platform is compatible with AWS S3, you can use AWS CLI without changes.

 Note